Search engine is loading. Please wait…

 Speed limits

-Speed limits vary by road and are signposted.
+Speed limits are signposted and vary by road type.
 In built-up areas, limits are often around 50 km/h.
-On rural roads and highways, limits are commonly higher, with some major roads allowing up to 100 or 120 km/h.
-Always follow the posted signs, especially in tunnels, mountain sections, and roadworks.
+On rural roads and highways, limits are usually higher, with some major roads allowing up to 100 or 120 km/h.
+Watch for lower limits near towns, tunnels, roadworks, schools and mountain bends.

 Traffic rules